 As Russia's imperial capital from 1713 to 1917, you'd expect St. Petersburg to have its fair share of spectacular homes.
 Those 200 years produced some of the most impressive palaces in the world, making tours of these stately homes an essential highlight of any visit to the city.

-The wealthy Yusupov family built their elegant Rococo residence on the banks of the Moika Canal, with the wood-paneled library and gilded Palace Theater clear signs of their lavish lifestyle.
+The wealthy Yusupov family built their elegant Rococo residence, Yusupov Palace, on the banks of the Moika Canal, with the wood-paneled library and gilded Palace Theater clear signs of their lavish lifestyle.
 However, this palace hasn't always been as pristine as it now appears, and was once the setting for one of the most notorious – and laborious – assassinations in history.
 According to Prince Felix Yusupov's autobiography, Rasputin was poisoned, shot and beaten in the basement of the palace, and when that didn't kill him, thrown into the freezing Malaya Nevka River.
 Forensics fans can see a recreation of this murderous affair in the palace museum.

 If something about this address makes you hungry, that's probably because the Stroganov Palace gave its name to the delicious dish known as beef stroganoff.
 Legend has it that the recipe's invention was brought about by a toothless count in need of tender meat.
 Centrally located on Nevsky Prospect, just 30 minutes' walk from our Radisson Sonya Hotel, St. Petersburg, the palace's imposing pink façade is instantly recognizable.